-Fraudsters are very targeted when they commit CEO fraud.
-Through sophisticated methods they convince you that you’re being contacted by a manager to make a payment to an account controlled by the fraudsters.
+Fraudsters are very targeted when they commit CEO or BEC fraud.
+Through sophisticated methods they convince you that you’re being contacted by a manager to make a payment or to send a gift card to the fraudsters.
 Follow our tips to outsmart fraudsters!

 CEO fraud: targeted deception

 CEO fraud is an attempt to persuade a financial employee of a company to transfer an amount to the fraudster's account.
 This kind of fraud has been around for a long time, but the arrival of messaging services such as e-mail, Whatsapp, etc. makes it easier to pretend to be someone else.
 Especially as there is often a lot of information on social media about that particular person!